2003 Safari Becomes a Lifelong Journey for Four Friends

 2012 was a year of expansion for RPU with new board members and over 20 visitors to Uganda.

-2013 the first class of Mustard Seed Secondary School.
+2013 was the first year for Mustard Seed Secondary School.

 With RPU’s support, Tree of Life Ministries (TOLM) was able to buy 13 acres of land for the new Primary and Secondary Schools.

-In early 2013, the eMI group of volunteer engineers and architects came to develop a master plan for Mustard Seed Primary and Secondary Schools–”The Green Campus.”
+In early 2013, the Engineering Ministries International (eMI) group of volunteer engineers and architects came to develop a master plan for Mustard Seed Primary and Secondary Schools–”The Green Campus.”

-Development continued with a new level of secondary school being added each year until in 2016 the first class of secondary students sat for the UCE exams (Uganda Certificate of Education), and they excelled.
+Development continued with a new level of secondary school being added each year until in 2016 the first class of secondary students sat for the Uganda Certificate of Education exams (UCE), and they excelled.

 Temporary buildings were replaced with permanent ones (classrooms and dormitories) according to the master plan that eMI developed.

-In 2017, a new program, Career Opportunity Pathway, was initiated.
+In 2017, a new program, Career Opportunity Pathway (COP), was initiated.
 This gave Mustard Seed graduates the opportunity to gain practical skills and further education to ensure self-reliance after two years.

 2018 – Gifts given in memory of Joe Griswold, who died on Dec.
 30, 2017, began to transform the main campus into an oasis of ‘green and clean.’